-- 1. Follow the safety guidelines listed in Safety instructions on page 46. - 2.
-Remove the drive carrier from the system.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Remove the drive carrier from the system

 - 1. Using the Phillips #1 screwdriver, remove the screws from the slide rails on the drive carrier. - 2.
 Lift the drive out of the drive carrier.